Types of Petitions: Freshman Credit Limit

 There are no general exceptions to the Freshman Credit Limit in the Spring.

 CAP rarely approves petitions to exceed the Freshman Credit Limit, and will not approve a petition without the support of Dean Julie Norman.
 However, there are occasional circumstances in which petitions may be approved.
-Consult the CAP's Staff Associate for details before preparing a petition.
+Consult the CAP Administrator for details before preparing a petition.